Washington Monument will reopen to the public after years of repairs

 The Washington Monument will reopen to visitors following years of closure for renovations, the National Park Service announced Friday.

-Doors will open to the public on at 9 a.m. on September 19
+Doors will open to the public at 9 a.m. on September 19.

 The 555-foot marble obelisk, the centerpiece of the National Mall in Washington, DC, was closed for 37 months for repairs to the elevator control system, the National Park Service said in a news release.
 The monument was shut down in August 2016 when a cable broke loose in the elevator that takes visitors on a ride up the structure to take in views of the nation’s capital.